NJ 2-1-1 Partnership Works with NJ Department of Health in Launching Diabetes Management and Prevention Initiative

-The State of New Jersey Department of Health (DoH) is partnering with NJ 2-1-1 to link New Jerseyans with community-based resources in dealing with a critical public health concern – preventing and managing diabetes.
+The New Jersey Department of Health (NJDOH) is partnering with NJ 2-1-1 to link New Jerseyans with community-based resources in dealing with a critical public health concern – preventing and managing diabetes.
 Type 2 diabetes, also commonly known as “adult onset” diabetes, is on the rise in our state, though it can be prevented and its symptoms can be reduced or eliminated by taking active steps.

-The State DoH is participating in the national Diabetes Prevention Program (DPP), a year-long program aimed at preventing type 2 diabetes, and is launching an information campaign to help the public realize better health outcomes in the face of concerning data.
+NJDOH is participating in the national Diabetes Prevention Program (DPP), a year-long program aimed at preventing type 2 diabetes, and is launching an information campaign to help the public realize better health outcomes in the face of concerning data.
 Diabetes, a disease that results in high glucose (sugar) levels in a person’s blood which prevents the body from using insulin properly, is the sixth leading cause of death in the state among adults.
 Almost one-third of New Jersey adult residents age 25-65 have diabetes, and it is getting worse.
 From 1996 to 2010, the estimated rate of new adult diabetes cases more than doubled in New Jersey.
 Although diabetes can lead to many serious health issues, treatment and healthy lifestyle habits can prevent or delay these complications.

 NJ 2-1-1 is a lead partner with DoH and is committed to providing the most up-to-date information on diabetes prevention and education to its callers.
 As part of this initiative, when a caller expresses an interest in learning more on this topic, 2-1-1 call specialists will provide them with information about programs in their area that are providing diabetes prevention and education assistance.